bitcoinops/bitcoinops.github.io/_topics/en/psbt.md

   PSBT later.
 Finally, that fully signed PSBT can be converted into a complete ready-to-broadcast transaction.

+  The basic details about PSBTs and a specification for the original version 0 PSBTs are published in [BIP174][].
+Version 2 PSBTs are described in [BIP370][].
+There are no version 1 PSBTs.

 ## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources:
     - title: BIP174
+    - title: BIP370

 ## Optional.
 Each entry requires "title", "url", and "date".
 May also use "feature:
 ## true" to bold entry